infor-design/enterprise/src/components/datepicker/readme.md

     slug: example-validation
 ---

 The setup for a datepicker involves creating an `<input>` with the class `datepicker`.
 Remember to always associate a label correct with the input field.
-We llways use four-digit years in all locales.
+We allways use four-digit years in all locales.

 This plugin requires the Locale plugin which provides data for the calendar, including calendar format for [all supported locales](./locale).